fram-x/FluidTransitions/README.md

 # Fluid Transitions for React Navigation

 ## Introduction
 This project aims to implement a simple yet powerful set of constructs for building fluid transitions between screens in [React Navigation](https://reactnavigation.org).
-The library builds on ideas from [@lintonye](https://github.com/lintonye)'s pull request and suggestion found here: [Shared element transition #941](https://github.com/react-navigation/react-navigation/pull/941).

 The library implements a new navigator component that works just like the StackNavigator.
 In addition it has a new component called <Transition> which can be used to build different types of fluid transitions that will automatically be run when navigating between screens using the regular navigation actions.